Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.
 Alternatively, you can click directly a row in the list to select the attribute.

 - [ADD]
-  Click this button to add the selected attribute to the group.
-The *Add Attributes to Group* view is closed.
+  Click this button to add the selected attribute to the attribute group.
+The *Add attributes to attribute group* view is closed.

-The list displays all attributes that are not assigned to the selected group.
+The list displays all attributes that are not assigned to the selected attribute group.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.